theaiscope/GDD-webapp/docs/decisions/0001-data-model-to-store-images.md

 * Good, because web app has all the info that is required to treat the images
 * Good, because we save performance in terms of reading data
 * Bad, because a firebase function has its own cost.
-* Bad, because there will some duplicated data, like the mask information.
+* Bad, because there will some duplicated data, like the createdOn date.